4 Simple Things To Try When Your Body Will Not Switch Off At Night

 Not forever.

-Just long enough for your brain to stop acting like it’s still midday.
+Just long enough for your brain to stop acting like it is still midday.

 You know that weird second wind you get at night?

-There’s a sweet spot where your body actually wants sleep.
+There is often a sweet spot where your body is actually ready for sleep.

 Consistency matters more than perfection.